403(b) Plan Fix-It Guide - For a 403(b) plan offering a 5-year post severance provision, elective deferrals are permitted under the provision

 Correction programs available:

 If ABC determines it has the proper practices and procedures in place and the mistake was insignificant, ABC may use SCP to fix this mistake.
 Insignificant failures can be corrected at any time.
 If ABC deemed the failures to be significant, SCP wouldn’t be available because correction would be occurring beyond the 2-year timeframe that is available to correct significant operational failures.

 ABC may correct this mistake under VCP.
 This is an Internal Revenue Code Section 415 failure so the following correction methods would be available:

 - ABC should remove the accumulated $25,000 from Sue’s 403(b) account and place it into a taxable 403(c) account.
 This would generate a taxable event to Sue and would require ABC to issue a W-2 or 1099-R.

-Under appropriate circumstances, the $5,000 excess for the 2010 plan year could be returned to ABC.
-ABC would submit an application in accordance with Revenue Procedure 2013-12.
-The fee for ABC’s VCP submission (based on 48 plan participants at the end of 2012) is $1,000.
-This assumes ABC makes the VCP submission in 2013.
+Under appropriate circumstances, the $5,000 excess for the 2011 plan year could be returned to ABC.
+ABC would submit an application in accordance with Revenue Procedure 2013-12 to correct under VCP.
+The fee for ABC’s VCP submission (based on 48 plan participants at the end of 2013) is $1,000.
+This assumes ABC makes the VCP submission in 2014.
 ABC should make its VCP submission using the model document in Appendix C - Part I and include Forms 8950 and 8951.